 By the 1871 census, the three Bellamy daughters, all now married, some with children, are living in three consecutive houses in Lewisham: 3 Gye Cliff Villas (the Lindsays), 2 Gye Cliffe Villas (the Joyces), and 1 Gye Cliffe Villas (the Couchmans).

 All three families would stay in and around Lewisham for much, if not all, of David Lindsay’s time there.
-The Joyces had three children, Edward Ernest (born 1865), [Birth records, Lewisham, 1st quarter of 1865] Edith Marian (born 1871), [1871 Census, Hither Green Gye Cliffe Villa, Lewisham] and Margret Annie (born 1875) [Baptism record 3rd October 1875, Lewisham].
+The Joyces had three children, Edward Ernest (born 1865), [Birth records, Lewisham, 1st quarter of 1865] Edith Marian (born 1871), [1871 Census, Hither Green Gye Cliffe Villa, Lewisham] and Margaret Annie (born 1875) [Baptism record 3rd October 1875, Lewisham].
 Their father Henry was declared bankrupt in 1896 while working as a journalist’s manager.
 [London Gazette, 28th January 1896] The same year, he attended the wedding of his youngest daughter (at which, the report in The Kentish Mercury says, one of her bridesmaids was “Miss Lindsay (cousin)” — i.e., David’s sister Margaret), [The Kentish Mercury, 17th April 1896, p.
 5] and another newspaper item says that, the following month, due to ill health, he is leaving Lewisham for a six month “tour” (holiday).
-[The Kentish Mercury, 1st May 1896, ] The 1901 census lists him as a retired journalist, visiting a house in Southampton.
-[1901 Census for 10 Vincents Walk, Southampton] I can’t find a record of either his or his wife’s death.
+[The Kentish Mercury, 1st May 1896] The 1901 census lists him as a retired journalist, visiting a house in Southampton.
+[1901 Census for 10 Vincents Walk, Southampton] He died in 1907; [Lloyd’s List, 23rd May 1907, p.
+9] I can’t find a record of his wife’s death.